Millions gearing up for cold temperatures not seen for a generation

 Southeastern states see rare snowfall as part of polar vortexJan.
 29, 201900:51

+Chicago Mayor Rahm Emanuel said Tuesday that the city was turning five buses into makeshift warming centers moving around the city, some with nurses aboard.

+Cristina Villarreal, a spokeswoman for the city's Department of Family and Support Services, said: "We're bringing the warming shelters to them so they can stay near all of their stuff and still warm up."

-The upper-Midwest temperatures will be so cold, even brief exposure could be dangerous.
+The upper Midwest temperatures were expected to be so cold that even brief exposure could be dangerous.

 "You're talking about frostbite and hypothermia issues very quickly, like in a matter of minutes, maybe seconds," said Brian Hurley, a meteorologist with the National Weather Service's Weather Prediction Center.